King Arthur Baking: 1896 branding

 In 1896, Sands, Taylor & Wood introduced a new brand of premium flour.
 George Wood had attended a performance of the musical King Arthur and the Knights of the Round Table, which inspired the name of the new product: King Arthur Flour.
-The brand was introduced at the Boston Food Fair on September 10, 1896, to substantial commercial success.
+The brand was introduced at the Boston Food Fair on September 10, 1896, and had substantial commercial success.

 With Orin Sands's death in 1917, control of the company passed to his son, Frank E. Sands.
 As the market for retail flour declined, the company expanded into the commercial bakery market, first with wholesale flours and later (in the 1960s) into commercial baking equipment.
 Sands, Taylor & Wood also introduced other retail food products under the King Arthur name, including a line of coffee.

 Relocation

 Sands, Taylor & Wood acquired Joseph Middleby, a maker of baking supplies, such as prepared pie fillings, in 1973.
 Three years later, that business was expanded with the purchase of H.A.
 Johnson.
 As interest rates rose through the 1970s, financial pressures forced the company to change strategy, and in 1978 then-president Frank E. Sands II sold off all but the core flour business and relocated the company from Brighton, Massachusetts, to Norwich, Vermont.
-As of 1990, the company had only five employees; it hired its sixth that year, P. J. Hamel, who was brought in to increase the company's sales outside of New England, including developing a catalog.
+As of 1990, the company had only five employees; it hired its sixth that year, P. J. Hamel.
+Hamel was brought in to develop a catalog and increase the company's sales outside of New England.

 Co-owner Brinna Sands, wife of Frank Sands II, is credited with starting the bakery and school; according to the former director of the Norwich retail bakery and baking school Jeffrey Hamelman, she was "a visionary.
 She's the one who felt like King Arthur would never be a truly complete company just selling flour.
 It's got to be showcasing what the flour can do."